Best AI Smart Litter Boxes for Health Monitoring 2026

 Bottom Line

-Get the PETKIT Purobot Max Pro 2 if health monitoring is the primary goal — urine pH, AI stool analysis, and condition-specific UTI alerts at $499, outperforming the Litter-Robot 4 on health intelligence by 3.3 HIS points.
+Get the PETKIT Purobot Max Pro 2 if health monitoring is the primary goal — urine pH, AI stool analysis, and condition-specific UTI alerts at $443, beating the similarly-priced $449 Litter-Robot 4 on health by 3.3 HIS points.

 Get the CATLINK Self-Cleaning Litter Box if you have 2–4 cats and need reliable per-cat health data — RFID + dual camera eliminates the weight-ambiguity misattribution problem at $330.